 Prior to joining Thomvest, Umesh was a successful entrepreneur, investor and CEO of a public company.
 He most recently worked for over 8 years at Bessemer Venture Partners in their Menlo Park offices.
 Prior to Bessemer, he was an Executive Vice President at LSI after its acquisition of a public video infrastructure and distribution company in C-Cube Microsystems, where he served as President and CEO.
 Umesh has served on over 30 public and private company boards, bringing extensive operating experience and skill set valued by CEOs and founders.

 Umesh holds a Bachelor’s in Technology from Indian Institute of Technology, Mumbai and a Master’s in Engineering from Stanford University.
-He has served on several advisory boards at Stanford University and currently serves on the board of Palo Alto Medical Foundation and Sutter Pacific Group.
+He has served on several advisory boards at Stanford University and currently serves on the boards of Palo Alto Medical Foundation and Sutter Pacific Group.